Dejan Gerić

-Dejan Gerić (born 3 May 1988, in Kranj) is a retired Slovenian football midfielder.
+Dejan Gerić (born 3 May 1988, in Kranj) is a Slovenian retired football midfielder.

+Career

 He spent most of his career playing for Interblock and has five international caps for Slovenia U21.
 He has won the Slovenian Cup twice (2007–08 and 2008–09) and the Slovenian Supercup twice, in 2008 and 2011.
 Before the start of the 2011–12 season, he left Interblock and signed for Domžale on a free transfer.
 In the 2012–13 winter transfer window he signed a year and a half long contract with Olimpija.
 During the winter break of the 2013–14 season he signed with Serbian club FK Radnik Surdulica.